yanchaoluo/STAT545-hw-Luo-Yanchao/hm5/hm05_Luo_Yanchao.md

 *Explore the effects of arrange().
 Does merely arranging the data have any effect on, say, a figure?* *Explore the effects of reordering a factor and factor reordering coupled with arrange().
 Especially, what effect does this have on a figure?*

 -   Using `arrange` function to see how to change the factor `title` and `artist_name`.

-Because the data is so large, I want to consider subset of data(only seethe artist\_hotttnessslarger than 0.840 ).
+Because the data is so large, I want to consider subset of data(only see the artist\_hotttnesss larger than 0.840 ).

 Plot before `arrange`.